rido-min/pnp-ppr-sample-spec/README.md

 The device should implement the next interfaces:

+- Update reported properties in `DeviceInformation` and `SDKInformation` (you can reuse the existing implementations from the samples)
 - Handle the `reboot` command and send the `workingset` as telemetry in the `Diagnostics` interface
 - Handle desired `targetTemperature` property updates in the `Temperature Sensor` interface and gradually increase/decrease the value of the `currentTemperature`
 - Send the `temperature` telemetry message

-- Update reported properties in `DeviceInformation` and `SDKInformation`

->Note: You can reuse the implementation of DeviceInformation and SDKInformation from the existing samples

-Validate the device with Azure IoT Explorer
+Validate the device with Azure IoT Explorer.

+>Note: You dont need to complete all the interfaces to start the validation, IoT Explorer can help to validate properties, telemetry or commands one at a time.

 #### Things to try in the device app